Best 11 Laptops for Gaming 2021

 Acer surprises its customers this year with something exciting but we would rather ask, was it necessary?
 With a moveable 4k screen, that can shift to 180 degrees angle, we can label it as the best new feature in the series.
 That’s more of a design flick.

 Gaming laptops need to be handy and sleek.
-But the oversize beast is a no-no for modern gamers with almost 17-inches wide display.
+But the oversize beast is a no-no for modern gamers with an almost 17-inches wide display.
 The trackpad is located on the right side of the keyboard, making gaming a bit difficult for a few.

 Acer’s concern for keeping the machine cool all the time is noteworthy.
 Don’t be scared if the fans roar a bit.
 The manufacturers have decided on a unique keyboard placement to adequately cool the processors and graphic cards.
 We won’t advise expecting much from its graphic card though.
 Graphically intensive games like Cyberpunk 2077 will test the machine to its core.